SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 	</tbody>
 </table>

-> Note:
+> ### Note:
 > If either `createPreliminaryContext` or `usePreliminaryContext` is set to `false`, the default behavior is active.

-> Note:
+> ### Note:
 > With the `$expand` query option you can load all associated entities of another entity.
 In the previous example we requested the `Product` list of a certain `Supplier` via a separate request.
 When using a `$expand` query instead, you could retrieve the same information with one single request:
 >
 > `GET Products(1)?$expand=Supplier/Products`
 >
 > Using `$expand` has several drawbacks, however.
-These can be circumvented by using the preliminary context feature, which does not have these restrictions.
+In OData V2, you cannot use additional filters and sorters for the expanded entries of a `$expand` query.
+In addition, the `$expand` option always loads **all** associated entities, so paging with `$skip` or `$top` isn't possible, either.
 >
-> In OData V2, you cannot use additional filters and sorters for the expanded entries of a `$expand` query.
-In addition, the `$expand` option always loads **all** associated entities, so paging with `$skip` or `$top` isn't possible, either.
-Using the preliminary context feature, you get multiple sub-requests into a single `$batch` query, yet you can easily include additional filters and sorters on the related subordinate entries.
+> Using the preliminary context feature allows you to to circumvent these restrictions.
+You can merge multiple sub-requests into a single `$batch` query, yet you can easily include additional filters and sorters on the related subordinate entries.

  <a name="loio6c47b2b39db9404582994070ec3d57a2 loio6cb8d585ed594ee4b447b5b560f292a4__loio6cb8d585ed594ee4b447b5b560f292a4"/>